Bob Parker (mayor): Local-body politics

 Parker's local government career spanned more than two decades.
 He first became politically active when he filled a councillor vacancy on the Banks Peninsula District Council in 1994.
 Having lived in Akaroa for several years, he served as mayor of Banks Peninsula District for two terms (2001–2006).
 He favoured amalgamation of the district with Christchurch City and led a high profile and controversial campaign leading to a poll in 2005.
 Amalgamation with the city was supported by 65% of the Peninsula's voters Amalgamation took place on 3 March 2006, at which Parker, after winning a by-election, became a Christchurch city councillor, and the sole Banks Peninsula representative on the council.

 In 2006 Parker was elected as the independent chair of the Greater Christchurch Urban Development Strategy.
 This saw the bringing together of four local councils—Christchurch, Selwyn, Waimakariri and the Canterbury Regional Council—for a major planning undertaking based on creating a sustainable growth plan for the greater Christchurch area.
 The Strategy was adopted in 2007 by all of the member councils and is today the basis for all spatial planning in the greater Christchurch area.

 In October 2007, Parker successfully stood in the local government elections for the Christchurch mayoralty, after the retirement of Garry Moore.
 He received 47,033 votes, with Megan Woods (32,821) and Jo Giles (14,454) in the election contested by ten candidates.

 Parker announced in 2009 that he would seek re-election at the 2010 Christchurch mayoral election.

-Despite being the incumbent, he initially polled behind his major challenger until the large 2010 Canterbury earthquake on 4 September 2010.
+Despite being the incumbent, he initially polled behind his major challenger, Jim Anderton until the large 2010 Canterbury earthquake on 4 September 2010.
 His high-profile handling of the civil emergency was widely praised, and polls taken later showed him taking the lead.
 It was announced on 9 October that Parker had been re-elected for a second term with 68,245 of the votes to Jim Anderton's 51,566 based on 98% of the votes counted.